Recent advances of novel ultrathin two-dimensional silicon carbides from a theoretical perspective

-Compared to graphene with semimetallic features, two-dimensional (2D) silicon carbide (Si-C) materials constitute another highly promising family for opto-electronic applications owing the intrinsic electronic gaps.
-Recent theoretical studies of 2D Si-C materials thoroughly investigated their structure and properties.
-Herein, we overview these high-throughput approaches aiming to theoretically design 2D Si-C crystals.
+Compared to graphene with semimetallic features, two-dimensional (2D) silicon carbide (Si–C) materials constitute another highly promising family for opto-electronic applications owing to their intrinsic electronic gaps.
+Recent theoretical studies of 2D Si–C materials thoroughly investigated their structure and properties.
+Herein, we overview these high-throughput approaches aiming to theoretically design 2D Si–C crystals.
 Graphene-like siligraphene and non-siligraphene are described in terms of morphology, physicochemical properties and potential applications based on the insights provided by simulations.
-In addition, the current progress of experimental exploration of 2D Si-C materials and underlying challenges are assessed as well.
+In addition, the current progress of experimental exploration of 2D Si–C materials and underlying challenges are assessed as well.

 - This article is part of the themed collection: Recent Review Articles